ibm-cloud-docs/vpc/block_storage_vpc_create.md

 Create a {{site.data.keyword.block_storage_is_short}} volume by using the UI, CLI, API, or Terraform.
 You can create a volume as part of instance provisioning, as a stand-alone volume that you can later attach to an instance, or by restoring from a snapshot.
 {: shortdesc}

 Before you get started, make sure that you [created a VPC](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).
+When you create a volume from a snapshot, you can use a snapshot from your own account or another account.
+If you plan to use a snapshot from another account, make sure that the right [IAM authorizations](/docs/vpc?topic=vpc-block-s2s-auth&interface=ui#block-s2s-auth-xaccountrestore-ui) are in place.
 {: important}

 ## Creating {{site.data.keyword.block_storage_is_short}} volumes in the console